The Second Batch of New Hymns!

 Modified

-On September 12th, the church released the second batch of new hymns.
+On September 12th, 2025, the church released the second batch of new hymns.
 In a previous post, I covered in detail as much as I could about the first batch of hymns and how they rolled out between June 2 and September 8th.
-This page covers period between when the second batch came out and when the third batch will come out, whenever that will be and will update regularly as I collect more data.
-Currently I have data from 2,056 sacrament meetings since September 15th from 413 wards.
+This page covers period between when the second batch came out and when the third batch came out on Febrary 13, 2025.
+Currently I have data from 8,726 sacrament meetings from 1,409 wards from this range.

 Number of wards I have data from, by week